synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-nav-item.md

 ## Common Use Cases

-- Populate an syn-header navigation bar at the top of a page, helping users easily access different sections.
+- Populate an `<syn-prio-nav>` within a `<syn-header>` navigation bar at the top of a page, helping users easily access different sections.
-- Implement navigation items in a syn-side-nav for a more detailed and hierarchical navigation structure.
+- Implement navigation items in a `<syn-side-nav>` for a more detailed and hierarchical navigation structure.

 ## Usage Guidelines